Buenia0/Bee8080/README.md

 If you want to generate an interrupt:

 ```
-// This function accepts a valid Intel 8080 opcode as its sole argument
+// This function accepts a valid Intel 8080 opcode as its first argument
 core.setinterrupt(0xC7); // 0xC7 = RST 0
 ```